iyzg/archived-dots/README.md

 These dotfiles are to save **my setups.** Be warned, they probably won't work on your system without a bit of tinkering around.
 I recommend just cherry picking what you need instead of copying my exact setup.

+## Dotfile Manager
+Sponsored Message: I use my newly created dotfile manager, [Sequestrum](https://github.com/iiPlasma/sequestrum) to manage my dotfiles.
+It's made specifically for managing dotfiles instead of something more general like Stow.
+It's got advanced features like a universal config, one step complete install, automated command running, and makes your dotfiles a lot prettier than one that use Stow!

 ## Overview
 - Window Manager: `openbox`
 - Bar: `tint2`